featureNull/sandbox/README.md

 - choose any directory outside ``pscout_server``

 ### Tips and Tricks

-- do not checkout your repo in a ssd storege, since build artefacts has a huge sice
+- do not checkout your repo in a ssd storage.
+The build artefacts are huge.

+## Code changes

+Code changes are only allowed in a devolper branch *dev_..*,

+THe masterBranch is only for the administrator.!

+lalalala